Jerar Encarnación

-Jerar Luis Encarnación (born October 22, 1997) is a Dominican professional baseball outfielder for the Miami Marlins of Major League Baseball (MLB).
-He made his MLB debut in 2022.
+Jerar Luis Encarnación (born October 22, 1997) is a Dominican professional baseball outfielder for the San Francisco Giants of Major League Baseball (MLB).
+He has previously played in MLB for the Miami Marlins.

 Early life

 Jerar Encarnación was born in Bayaguana, Dominican Republic, to parents Manuel and Carmela.
 His elder brother Anderson died in 2019.

 Professional career

+Miami Marlins

-Encarnación signed with the Miami Marlins as an international free agent in September 2015.
+Encarnación signed with the Miami Marlins as an international free agent on September 8, 2015.
 He made his professional debut with the Dominican Summer League Marlins in 2016.
 Encarnación played 2017 with the Gulf Coast Marlins, 2018 with the Batavia Muckdogs and Greensboro Grasshoppers and 2019 with the Clinton LumberKings and Jupiter Hammerheads.
 After the season, he played in the Arizona Fall League.

 Encarnación was invited to spring training by the Marlins in 2020.
 That year, the Minor League Baseball season was cancelled due to the COVID-19 pandemic, and he did not play in any games.
-On November 20, 2020, Encarnación was added to the 40-man roster.
+On November 20, 2020, the Marlins added Encarnación to their 40-man roster to protect him from the Rule 5 draft.

+Encarnación spent the majority of the 2021 season with the Double–A Pensacola Blue Wahoos, also playing in four games for Jupiter.
+In 63 games with Pensacola, he hit .222/.308/.400 with nine home runs, 28 RBI, and five stolen bases.

 On June 19, 2022, Encarnación made his MLB debut for the Miami Marlins.
 He hit a grand slam for his first major league hit as the Marlins defeated the New York Mets.
+In 23 games in his rookie campaign, he batted .182/.210/.338 with 3 home runs and 14 RBI.

+Encarnación was optioned to the Triple-A Jacksonville Jumbo Shrimp to begin the 2023 season.
+In 84 games for Jacksonville, he hit .211 with 19 home runs and 54 RBI.
+On July 21, 2023, Encarnación was removed from the 40-man roster and sent outright to Triple–A. He elected free agency following the season on November 6.